Management

 4. Organizational and Personal decision

 A manager makes organizational decisions on behalf of a company’s officer.
-This type of decision reflects the policy of the organization.
+This type of decision reflects the organization’s policy.

 5. Individual and group decision